How it Works

 Students can start a course in Keystone's credit recovery program at any time, year-round.
 Coursework for middle school students is available in correspondence format only.
 High school coursework is available in both correspondence and online formats.

-For semester courses there is a minimum of 4 weeks and a maximum of 8 weeks and for full year courses there is a minimum of 8 weeks and maximum of 16 weeks.
+When enrolling in semester courses there is a minimum of 4 weeks and a maximum of 8 weeks.
+When enrolling in full year courses, these will be split into 2 semester sections, each with a minimum of 4 weeks and a maximum of 8 weeks, additional time can be requested by your school counselor as needed.
 The Keystone school does not issue course credit, a grade report is sent back to the school and the school of record determine if credit is then issued for the course.

 Thank you for your interest in The Keystone School!